wp-plugins/bns-inline-asides/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.7 =
+* Implement OOP style class coding
+* Internal documentation updates and improve code formating
+* Add Type: Footnote
+* Add Type: Nota Bene (can also use the more common shortform NB)

 = 0.6.2 =
 * confirmed compatible with WordPress 3.4
 * inline documentation updates